brevzin/cpp_proposals/2996_reflection/reflection.md

   - If `@$o$~$K$~@.width` contains the value zero, the non-static data member is declared without a name.
   - Otherwise, if `has_identifier(@$r$~$K$~@)` is `false`, the non-static data member is declared with an implementation-defined name.
   - Otherwise, the name of the non-static data member is the identifier determined by the character sequence encoded by `u8identifier_of(@$r$~$K$~@)` in UTF-8.
-- [#.#]{.pnum} If `class_type` is a union type for which any of its members are not trivially default constructible, then it has a user-provided default constructor which has no effect.
+- [#.#]{.pnum} If `$C$` is a union type for which any of its members are not trivially default constructible, then it has a user-provided default constructor which has no effect.
-- [#.#]{.pnum} If `class_type` is a union type for which any of its members are not trivially default destructible, then it has a user-provided default destructor which has no effect.
+- [#.#]{.pnum} If `$C$` is a union type for which any of its members are not trivially default destructible, then it has a user-provided default destructor which has no effect.

 [#]{.pnum} *Returns*: `class_type`.